Ovary

 Board review style answer #1

-B. Ovarian endometrioid carcinoma.
+E. Ovarian endometrioid carcinoma.
 Endometriosis can be associated with endometrioid and clear cell carcinoma, with the greatest association identified in the former neoplasm.
 Rare endometrial stromal sarcomas and adenosarcomas have also been reported to arise in association with endometriosis.
-There is no reported link between germ cell tumors and clear cell sarcomas with endometriosis.
+Answer D is incorrect because there is no reported association between germ cell tumors and endometriosis.
+Answer C is incorrect because there is no reported association between high grade serous carcinoma and endometriosis.
+Answer A is incorrect because there is no reported association between clear cell sarcoma and endometriosis.
+Answer B is incorrect because even though some cases of adenosarcomas have been reported to arise in association with endometriosis, the association is less frequent than endometrioid carcinoma.

 Comment Here